devtodev-analytics/winstore-sdk/README.md

 --------------
 ##### _November 13th, 2019_ - [v1.7.6](https://github.com/devtodev-analytics/winstore-sdk/releases/latest)

+**This generation of the SDK is deprecated and is no longer supported. ** You can find the current version here: https://www.nuget.org/packages/DevToDev.Analytics.Uwp/

 Getting Started
 ---------------
 Full description of the integration process of devtodev SDK and all the accessible features can be found on the page with [official devtodev documentation](https://www.devtodev.com/help/65).